Overview of the Santa Susana Field Laboratory (SSFL) Facility

 Within Area IV, the Department of Energy (DOE) leased 90 acres of Boeing-owned land to conduct DOE operations.
 DOE was responsible for the operation of the Energy Technology Engineering Center (ETEC), a government-owned complex of buildings located within Area IV.
 The Environmental Analysis prepared by DOE identifies the location of ETEC in the figure to the right with a small circle in Area IV.
 The 90 acres leased by DOE is less than a third of the 290 acres of Area IV and about 3% of SSFL as a whole.

-To the right you will also see a detailed historical map of Area IV, which was prepared by the Atomics International (AI) division of Rockwell International, the prior owner of the facility before Boeing purchased the property.
+Above you will also see a detailed historical map of Area IV, which was prepared by the Atomics International (AI) division of Rockwell International, the prior owner of the facility before Boeing purchased the property.
 A “dashed” line on this map divides the DOE-leased/optioned area from the remainder of Area IV.
 Located in that remaining part of Area IV are nuclear buildings owned by Boeing’s predecessor, the AI division of Rockwell.
 The map lists the buildings or structures in Area IV owned by the federal government or Boeing.
 The government only owns about half of them.

 Boeing, and not the federal government, controls two-thirds of Area IV and half the structures in it, making Boeing a key player in any environmental cleanup of SSFL.
 And Area IV, the nuclear area of the SSFL site, constitutes only 10% of the entire SSFL, the great majority of which is also controlled by Boeing.